JeremyMedders/LogixLibraries/README.md

 "Legacy" hazards
 ------------
-- Some of the library content makes use of unsigned (USINT/UINT/UDINT/ULINT) and 64-bit (ULINT/LINT) types, limiting their use to current-generation hardware (CompactLogix 5380, CompactLogix 5480, and ControlLogix 5580 families).
+- Some of the library content makes use of unsigned (USINT/UINT/UDINT/ULINT) and 64-bit (ULINT/LINT) types, limiting their use to current-generation hardware (CompactLogix 5380/5480 and ControlLogix 5580 families).
 - Logix 5370/5570 and earlier families are unfortunately artificially limited to signed types (SINT/INT/DINT/LINT), so code will need to be modified to accomodate where necessary.
 I built this library to be as lean as possible, so the backwards accomodation would have ended up bloating solutions across the division.
 - Sample code heavily favors program-scoped tags to promote organization and consistent naming.
 For that reason, these sample programs will sometimes have program-scoped Messages and will require accomodation for pre-5x80 hardware.